iterative/dvc.org/content/docs/tutorials/get-started/experiments.md

     auc.metric: 0.602818
 ```

-DVC provides built-in support to track and navigate `JSON`, `TSV` or `CSV`
+DVC provides built-in support to track and navigate `JSON` or `YAML` metric
-metric files if you want to track additional information.
-See `dvc metrics` to
+files if you want to track additional information.
+See `dvc metrics` to learn
-learn more.
+more.

 ## Get older data version